Lichtenstein: A Retrospective at Tate Modern

 Photos: Arnaud Stephenson

-Lichtenstein: A Retrospective is on at Tate Modern until 27th May 2013, for further information visit here.
+Lichtenstein: A Retrospective is at Tate Modern until 27th May 2013.
+For further information visit the gallery’s website here.